 Member, International Epidemiological Association, 1989 - present

-Foreign Associate Member of the Institute of Medicine, 2013-present
+Foreign Associate Member of the US National Academy of Medicine, 2013-present

 Honors & Awards

 TWAS Prize in Medical Sciences - awarded by The Academy of Sciences for the Developing World, 2008

 Outstanding Senior African Scientist Award from the European and Developing Countries Clinical Trials Partnership (EDCTP), 2011